Do you buy stuff online?

 Who doesn’t want to save more money?
 Let’s start with what is this thing called ShopBack:

 What is ShopBack?

 ShopBack is an online coupon company that gives you a bit of cashback only when you make online purchases through their website or app.
 Here’s what their website looks like:

 Here’s what the app looks like:

 How Does ShopBack Work?

 Shopback works on the concept of Affiliate Marketing.
-Well, what the heck is it you might ask?
+Well, what is that, you might ask?

 Affiliate Marketing is the process of promoting someone else’s product or service online.
-In return for a successful sale, the marketer will earn a commision.
+In return for a successful sale, the marketer will earn a commission.

-ShopBack promotes an E-Commerce company on their website or app.
-When you click on the link to be redirected to the E-Commerce company (let’s say Lazada) and buy something, Lazada will know that you came from ShopBack.
+ShopBack promotes another company or brand on their website or app.
+When you click on the link to be redirected to that company’s website, (let’s say Lazada) and buy something, Lazada will know that you came from ShopBack.